 There is an emergency parallel switch in the starboard engine compartment.
 It enables the engine battery to be combined with the house bank if the engine start battery is too low.
-If you need to use this switch, please call Horizon first.
+Switch off the parallel switch once you have started the engine.